 Physician assistants play a critical role delivering high quality, affordable healthcare and more than ever before, they fill the gaps in healthcare, meeting the needs of our nation and the world.
 The MSU MPAS Program is the perfect place to gain the skills, knowledge, and experience to prepare you to practice in this exciting, ever evolving profession.
 We offer a Master of Physician Assistant Studies degree for individuals seeking to become physician assistants.

-During the second year, students complete eight individual clinical rotations at sites predominately located throughout Mississippi.
-The clinical rotations include internal medicine, family medicine, women’s health, pediatrics, behavioral health, emergency medicine, general surgery, and an adjunct clinical experience of the students choosing.
+During the final phase of the program, students complete nine individual clinical rotations at sites predominately located throughout Mississippi.
+The clinical rotations include internal medicine, family medicine, women’s health, pediatrics, behavioral health, emergency medicine, general surgery, and elective clinical experiences of the students choosing.